Markinch: Transport

 Markinch has good transport links being well linked to Dundee, Aberdeen and Edinburgh via rail.
 Markinch Interchange lies on the Edinburgh to Aberdeen Line and connects to Perth and Inverness, the latter via the Highland Main Line.
-The station has recently been upgraded with a new station building, longer platforms, and park and ride facilities.
-Regular bus services link the station with Glenrothes and Leven town centres.
+The station was upgraded in 2007 with a new station building, longer platforms, and park and ride facilities.
+Regular bus services link the station with Glenrothes and Leven town centres and the surrounding villages.

 The station was once a terminus of a branch line, which ran through the land now occupied by Glenrothes between Leslie and Markinch.
 The line was closed to passengers in 1935, but remained open to freight until 1967.
 The former branchline now forms part of the Fife Cycle Network and has been named Böblingen Way, after Glenrothes' German Twin Town.
 Another section of the branch line which linked to Tullis Russell paper mill was still in use until the early 1990s, but this has now also been removed and converted into a cycleway linking to Glenrothes.

 Markinch has frequent bus services to Glenrothes and Levenmouth provided by a number of bus service providers.
 Markinch station was redeveloped to create an interchange for passengers travelling between Leven and Edinburgh/Dundee.
-Passengers can catch frequent buses from Leven town centre to Markinch railway station, then onwards to towns served by the East Coast Main Line, such as Edinburgh and Dundee.
-Bus services are shown below:
+Passengers can catch frequent buses from Leven town centre to Markinch railway station, then onwards to towns served by the East Coast Main Line, such as Edinburgh and Kirkcaldy in the south, as well as Perth and Dundee in the north.